When is the festival?

 A/V recording equipment.
 Many of our artist contracts explicitly prohibit live audio or audiovisual recordings of any portion of their performances.

 Folding chairs.
-Please don’t bring folding chairs to the AmeriServ Flood City Music Festival — although the festival is general admission and we can’t guarantee a seat for everyone, there is ample seating at each of our stages.
-Space is at a premium on festival grounds, and your folding chair will get in the way!
-You may, however, bring a blanket for use on the park lawn.
+You do not need to bring chairs to the AmeriServ Flood City Music Festival — although the festival is general admission and we can’t guarantee a seat for everyone, there is seating at each of our stages.
+That said, if you have reasonably sized folding chairs you’re especially attached to, we’re not going to stop you from bringing them.
+(Please don’t bring the giant variety of folding chair that features canopy, side table etc.) You are encouraged to bring a blanket for use on the park lawn.

 What happens if it rains?